Jane-Duong/Jane-Duong/README.md

 - 👋 Hi, I’m @Jane-Duong
 - 👀 I’m interested in software development
-- 🌱 I’m currently learning Computer Science at Douglas College in Vancouver, BC, Vancouver
+- 🌱 I’m currently learning Computer Science at Douglas College in Vancouver, BC, Canada
-- 💞️ I’m looking to collaborate on the Co-op or Inter program here in Vancouver.
+- 💞️ I’m looking to collaborate on the Co-op or Intership program here in Vancouver.
 - 📫 How to reach me: duongbichhoa1234@gmail.com
 - 😄 Pronouns: Her/She please!!!
 - ⚡ Fun fact: I'm a part-time introverted person.